stgeorgeshurstville/bulletin/_docs/prayer.md

 - Pray for senior leaders of JAARS and SIL-PNG as they finalize the formal agreement.
 - Pray for Calvin in his role as Maintenance Controller.

+2. For Ruth's translation work:
+- Give thanks for Ruth's attendance at the Scripture typesetting course and for the skills she learned.
+- Pray for her as she works on the spelling consistency of the Somba-Siawari Old Testament translation.
+- Pray for the Teop language group as Ruth prepares a trial booklet of New Testament epistles for them.

+3. For the children's schooling and financial situation:
+- Pray for Andreas and Petra as they balance classroom and online schooling.
+Pray for Andreas's full schedule and for Petra's limited in-person classes due to teacher shortages.
+- Pray for Jakob's financial situation, specifically that Centrelink will resolve the issue with his living allowance so he can focus on his studies.
+- Pray for Jakob as he seeks part-time work to help with his finances.